Fried Modak Recipe

 stuffing for fried modak recipe

-5. When the mixture thickens you can add chopped cashews.
+5. When the mixture turns sticky and blends well, add chopped cashews.

 6. Cool the mixture completely and divide the dough to 11 equal parts.
 Roll them to balls.